Abzraja/smart-gallery/README.md

 * Script for fetching photos from private folder
 * Lambda Function not fetching tags from Rekognition, then not storing tags in database.
 Implemented error logging in the code and analyzed cloudwatch logs for the lambda function.
 Had to give function Read Access for Rekognition and Full Access for DynamoDB.
 * Script for fetchings tags from API. - ended up trying to query wrong table as I thought the Table I had referenced in the Schema was the Dynamo DB table I had set up through Amplify.
 GraphQL actually creates its own DynamoDB table.
-* And more... - leveraged ChatGPT/CoPilot a lot.
+* Leveraged ChatGPT/CoPilot a lot.
 ChatGPT kept giving code based on the older version of Amplify which did not work.
-* Spent about 35 hours building and getting the app to it's current state.
-Over 40 hours when consider additonal things like the presentation and documentation.
+So I referenced the Amplify documentation and when I found what I needed, I input that to ChatGPT so it could give the correct code.